-Cindy Stephens, vice president and branch manager, was named as a woman who leads in the financial services industry recently by the Wichita Business Journal.
-Learn more about her background and what it means to be a female leader in her recent Q&A.
+Cindy Stephens, vice president and branch manager, was named as a “Women who lead in financial services” industry by the Wichita Business Journal.
+Learn more about her in this Q&A.

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.